CrowdStrike/falcon-operator/docs/container/README.md

 ### Sensor Upgrades

-The current version of the operator will update the Falcon Container Sensor version upon Operator Reconciliation, if Version Pinning is disabled.
+The current version of the operator will update the Falcon Container Sensor version upon Operator Reconciliation, if Version Locking is disabled.
 Note that this will only impact future Sensor injections, and will not cause any changes to running pods.
-Version Pinning is enabled by default.
+Version Locking is enabled by default.

 ### Operator Upgrades